school510587/BrlIMEHelper/readme.md

 ## Issues and ways of development
 - Known bugs:
-    * If the foreground window changes during braille composition, braille buffer will keep its content.
-The correct behavior is to clear braille buffer.
     * When "Show messages indefinitely" option is enabled, the message does not disappear as the content of composition changes.
 - Possible improvements in the future:
     * Allow users to customize the default state of the addon.